Jayfromthe13th/PoseidonSwap/README.md

 # PoseidonSwap

-An Automated Market Maker built on Aptos blockchain for seamless APT/USDC token swapping.
+An Automated Market Maker built on Umi for seamless APT/USDC token swapping.

 ## What is PoseidonSwap?